NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~

 Electric panel loads, capacities, and breaker spaces are listed below.
-Individual loads, load-based capacities, and breaker spaces can also be found in the ``in.xml`` file.
+Panel loads, load-based capacities, and breaker spaces can also be found in the ``in.xml`` file.

   ====================================================  ====================
   Type                                                  Notes